 Many of us live in countries with privacy regulations that affect our business activities.
 Additionally, IBCLCs have an ethical obligation to protect client privacy that may supersede our legal obligations.
 Secure messaging offers our clients the highest level of privacy and by making it available to our clients we can meet our legal and our ethical obligations at the highest level.

-While we all have a commonly held understanding that our emails belong only to us, the way a physical letter does, in reality we don't really have much claim on privacy when it comes to email.
+While we all have a commonly held understanding that our emails belong only to us, the way a physical letter does, in reality, we don’t really have many claims on privacy when it comes to email.

 Instead, what it means is that these free services have programs that are scouring your emails to analyze words, behaviors, and actions.
 That cumulative data gets aggregated and used to develop the sophisticated internet marketing strategies.
 This is why all of us lactation consultants end up seeing ads for bras all the time,

 If you’re using an email service provided to you by an employer or an educational institution, those emails are not owned by you, and you may not even be able to take them with you when you leave.

 In other words, your emails are private but not secure on any level.

 Encryption is really having its moment these days.
 Everybody seems to be jumping on the bandwagon and offering ways for people to send messages that can only be read by expressly designated parties.

 End-to-end encryption means that when you write a message to me, a special electronic key is created and associated with that message, and only you and I have that key.
 No one can observe that message without that key.
 Apps like WhatsApp and Signal, and email providers like Hushmail make encrypting your messages really easy.
 Third-party solutions like Virtru and Paubox can add encryption to your G-Suite and Office 365 emails, though that encryption ends as soon as those emails leave your system.